Ch-Kashif171/Larite/README.md

-# Kframe
+# Larite

 > **Lightweight.
 Laravel-Inspired.
 100% Custom.**

-Kframe is a **lightweight PHP MVC framework** inspired by Laravel, but built entirely from scratch.
+Larite is a **lightweight PHP MVC framework** inspired by Laravel, but built entirely from scratch.
 It's designed for developers who love Laravel's syntax and structure but want full control, performance, and simplicity.

-Kframe is **not a Laravel clone**.
+Larite is **not a Laravel clone**.
 It's a fresh micro-framework for small to medium web apps, dashboards, admin panels, and educational projects — without Composer bloat or hidden magic.

 ---

-## 🚀 Why Kframe?
+## 🚀 Why Larite?

 * ✅ Laravel-style routing, middleware, and validation
 * ✅ Custom-built DI container and lifecycle